 How much SEO content optimization tools cost

 Content optimization tools follow a “pay-per-click” pricing model we know from Google, Facebook Ads.
 In that, certain operations cost you “a credit/query balance”.
 This means that you will have to work on optimizing all your clicks to get the most out of each tool.
-The prices range wildly and I’ll try to explain the value you get out of each SEO package below.
+If you’re looking to run an SEO content creation business or provide guest posting services, such an approach makes sense, and you would just factor in the costs of the tool in your pricing scheme.
+In any case, the prices range wildly and I’ll try to explain the value you get out of each SEO package below.

 CognitiveSEO starts at $129 per month and has its balance calculation simplified.
 They give you one pile of credits/points (“queries” they call it), 250 points per month on the Starter Plan, and every “Submit” costs one point.
 If you’re not careful, you can nuke the entire balance at the beginning of the month.
 And with the way CognitiveSEO approaches the thing, it is easy to do.
 For example, I found that when I click the “back” button on my browser, points disappear.
 When I do a repetitive search, something I searched a second ago without an update, points disappear.
 Or I merely open previously edited article, again, points disappear.